-Which is exactly why I have formulated this list of the best restaurants in NYC for a first timer, categorized by genre.
-In making this list I understand and realize that it would be nearly impossible for to try every last burger, pizzeria, ramen shop, and so forth.
-But the main idea here is that I’ve done all the work and research for you trying the so-called “best restaurants in NYC”, the spots with the most buzz and hype, and provided a list of not only some of the most iconic NYC restaurants but ones that will taste amazing too.
+We created this guide to the best restaurants in NYC for a first-timer, categorized by genre, for all of your dining needs in New York City.
+We’ve done all the heavy lifting, trying the so-called “best restaurants in NYC”, the spots with the most buzz and hype, and provided this honest guide to not only some of the most iconic NYC restaurants but ones that will taste amazing too.

 SEE ALSO: TOP 20 DESSERTS IN NEW YORK CITY